HippoCampusRobotics/fav_docs/assignments/final_project.rst

 Launch the Project
 ==================

-We will use RVIZ for visualization during the final project.
+We will use RViz for visualization during the final project.
 Start the simulation with Gazebo in headless mode:

 .. code-block:: console